 A tip: Within this phase, you can set up Slack notifications.
 As soon as the MUnit tests have run, it will send a message with a summary of the results.

 Once the pipeline has executed, we receive a link to a quick summary of the Latest Test Results, which shows how long the specific MUnit tests have taken and which ones have passed.
 We also get a MUnit Coverage Report which shows us the code coverage we are capturing with our MUnit tests.
-As we go through we can see what the coverage is for each file and each flow.
+As we go through, we can see what the coverage is for each file and each flow.

 Back on to BitBucket.
 The final stage of our pipeline is running a Functional Monitor test, which gets triggered after the API is deployed into CloudHub.
 A Functional Monitor test ensures the quality and reliability of your API by validating the behaviour of the API.
 MuleSoft Platform APIs can be used to trigger different actions, for example deploying APIs into CloudHub or kicking off a Functional Monitor test in Anypoint Platform.
 The latter you can see in the video.
 It's pretty easy; all you need to do is specify which Functional Monitor test you would like triggered with a specific version.
-When calling the platform APIs, you have to select other standard MuleSoft parameters such as organisation id and access token.
+When calling the platform APIs, you must select other standard MuleSoft parameters such as organisation id and access token.
 These have all been configured in a properties file to make updating to newer versions and different organisations easier.

-If we take a look at the Functional Monitoring section in Anypoint Platform, we can see our test that gets triggered off as part of the build.
-This test is straight forward as we are simply checking the HTTP response of an API call.
+If we look at the Functional Monitoring section in Anypoint Platform, we can see our test that gets triggered off as part of the build.
+This test is straight forward, as we are simply checking the HTTP response of an API call.
 But that's not all that these tests can do!
 You can expand the tests to suit the needs of the API itself to test its quality.
 We also show an example of a test where we make a few more assertions.
-This functional monitor is available via our MuleSoft Knowledge Base and can easily be migrated across to other organisations to get their Functional Monitoring started with a baseline.
+This functional monitor is available via our MuleSoft Knowledge Base and can easily be migrated to other organisations to get their Functional Monitoring started with a baseline.